suurjaak/grepros/README.md

                         both sides if one value, start and end if more than one, or no wrapping if zero values
-                        (default "**" in colorless output) --wrap-width NUM
-                        width to wrap console output at, 0 disables wrapping (defaults to detected terminal width) --write-format-template OUTFILE_TEMPLATE
+                        (default "**" in colorless output) --wrap-width NUM      character width to wrap message YAML output at, 0 disables (defaults to detected terminal width) --write-format-template OUTFILE_TEMPLATE
                         path to custom template to use for HTML output --color {auto,always,never}
-                        use color output in console (default "always") --no-meta             do not print bag and topic and message metainfo to console --no-filename         do not print bag filename prefix on each console message line --no-console-output   do not print matches to console --verbose             print status messages during console output
+                        use color output in console (default "always") --no-meta             do not print source and message metainfo to console --no-filename         do not print bag filename prefix on each console message line --no-console-output   do not print matches to console --verbose             print status messages during console output